Vresod/reddit-bot/README.md

 Alternatively, you can just use [this](https://discordapp.com/api/oauth2/authorize?client_id=705130799082635345&permissions=0&scope=bot) pre-running bot that I use.

 If you want to test the bot without inviting it, or get testing + development information, join [this](https://discord.gg/yjr7mNA) discord server.

+## Notes

+To server owners: if someone says to invite the bot, make sure that you either trust the version of the bot that they have or that it's the official version of the bot.
+If the bot on your server is custom, it could have devastating consequences for the server.

+This applies to any discord bot, not just mine.